Pretz/blog/2016-01-29-swift-codegen.md

 }
 ~~~

+There are several things I don't like about this approach.
+First, the segue identifier `"ImageView"` is a string.
+If the identifier changes in the storyboard, the code will crash at runtime.
+If the segue is moved to a different view controller, runtime crash.
+Code copied and pasted somewhere else?
+Runtime crash.

+That `default: break` in the `switch` is annoying too.
+There's a fixed set of segues defined on this view controller in the storyboard, and the compiler should know which ones those are.

 ## SwiftGen

 I started with SwiftGen, as it looked like it would have the best combination of features and type-safety I was looking for.